 Many Medical Scientists earn significantly more or less than the average, due to several factors.
 About 10% of Medical Scientists earn less than $50,240 per year, 25% earn less than $63,400, 75% earn less than $126,270, and 90% earn less than $164,650.

 Between the years of 2020 and 2030, the number of Medical Scientists is expected to change by 17.0%, and there should be roughly 12,600 open positions for Medical Scientists every year.

 Career interests describe a person's preferences for different types of working environments and activities.
 When a person's interest match the demands of an occupation, people are usually more engaged and satisfied in that role.

-Compared to most occupations, those who work as a Medical Scientist are usually higher in their Investigative, Artistic, and Realistic interests.
+Compared to most occupations, those who work as a Medical Scientist are usually higher in their Investigative, Realistic, and Artistic interests.

 Medical Scientists typically have very strong Investigative interests.
 Investigative occupations frequently involve working with ideas, and require an extensive amount of thinking.
 These occupations can involve searching for facts and figuring out problems mentally.